amalgam8/amalgam8/development.md

 # Amalgam8 Developer Instructions

-*Note: These instructions are currently only available for Amalgam8 on local Kubernetes.*

 The easiest way to set up an environment where you can compile and experiment with Amalgam8 source code is by using the same vagrant VM that is used for the sample microservice demos in the [examples](https://github.com/amalgam8/examples) project.
-However, in this case you must pull more git repos before doing the "vagrant up".
+However, in this case you must checkout the master branch and pull more git repos before doing the "vagrant up".

 Alternatively you can set up the required prerequisites that are described in the [Vagrantfile](https://github.com/amalgam8/examples/blob/master/Vagrantfile) by yourself,